 How do Security Playbooks Work?

 SOAR platform features a diverse range of playbooks based on industry best practices and standards.
-The ready-to-use playbooks can identify and automate responses to frequent threats, including phishing, malware, and so on.
+Leading SOAR platforms to come with ready-to-use SOC playbook templates that can be quickly put into action to automate responses to frequent threats, including phishing, malware, and so on.

 Furthermore, organizations can build customized or advanced playbooks, which gives security teams the flexibility to respond when they see fit, ensuring regulatory compliance.
 For organizations unsure about automation, playbooks can be customized to undertake automatic enrichment actions while also fulfilling role-based security demands requiring authorization for containment.
 These capabilities support fully- and semi-automated actions providing security teams the ability to identify the level of automation required at every phase of the response process, with the final decision made by a human analyst if needed.
 For example, a playbook for malware analysis covers every stage of the response process from detection and investigation to containment and remediation.